GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 1 minute

 **Effect**: You inspire grace in the target creature's movements.
-For the duration, impedements to its movement speed by terrain or obstacles is halved and it may take an additional reaction each round.
+For the duration, impediments to its movement speed by terrain or obstacles is halved and it may take an additional reaction each round.
 If it does, it is vulnerable until the end of the next round.

 **At Higher Tiers**: Each tier beyond minimum increases the range by 1 yard and duration by 1 minute.